-The optical signal shall fulfil the following minimum requirements:

-- easily perceptible for the driver in the peripheral field of vision and located near the direct line of driver's sight to the outside in front of the vehicle, e.g. using a dedicated colour light used only for ALKS displayed on the steering control and covering at least 40 % of the outer rim perimeter facing towards the driver, - adequate size (easily readable from permitted seating position), - colours of indicators contrast adequately from background colour and confirm to convention or stereotypes and - commonly accepted or standardized symbols are used.
+The optical signal shall be easily perceptible for the driver in the peripheral field of vision and located near the direct line of driver's sight to the outside in front of the vehicle, e.g. prominent indication in the instrument cluster or a dedicated colour light displayed on the steering control and covering part of the outer rim perimeter facing towards the driver.

-An adequate and equally perceptible interface design for the optical signal may be declared by the manufacturer and shall be supported by documented evidence.
+An adequate perceptible interface design for the optical signal shall be demonstrated by the manufacturer and shall be supported by documented evidence.
 This shall be assessed by the Technical Service according to Annex Y (CEL).